vatesfr/xen-orchestra/docs/docs/architecture.md

 ## XOA

 The _Xen Orchestra Appliance_ (XOA) is a VM with the whole stack pre-installed, configured and QA validated.
-It is the way we recommend and support running XO: see [Installation](installation.md) and [the XOA reference](xo5/xoa.md).
+It is the way we recommend and support running XO: see [Installation](installation.md).

 ## xo-server